The Hospice of the Good Shepherd provides specialist palliative and end-of-life care in a welcoming and compassionate environment.

 For Employment & Work Experience opportunities please see our Job Opportunities page for information on current vacancies and to sign up for job alerts.

-To find out more about work experience with the Hospice of the Good Shepherd please call Susan Beckett, our Volunteer Services Coordinator on: 01244 566732.
+To find out more about work experience with the Hospice of the Good Shepherd please call us on 01244 851 091.